md-plugins/md-plugins/README.md

   <img src="https://raw.githubusercontent.com/md-plugins/md-plugins/refs/heads/main/media/markdown-1024x1024.png" alt="md-plugins - Collection of Markdown-it! plugins for Vue and Quasar" width="300" style="border-radius: 50%;">
 </a>
 <br>
-Collection of Markdown-it! plugins for Vue and Quasar
+A collection of Markdown-it! plugins, Vite plugins, and App Extensions for Vue and Quasar.
 </p>

 **NOTE:** This monorepo is currently under development and not yet ready for production use.

 A collection of **Markdown-It plugins** and utilities designed for enhanced Markdown processing.
-This monorepo contains various plugins for handling specific Markdown features, as well as a Vite plugin for transforming Markdown into Vue Single File Components (SFCs) and another Vite pluin for handling raw SFC content.
+This monorepo contains various plugins for handling specific Markdown features.

+A collection of **Vite plugins** for transforming Markdown into Vue Single File Components (SFCs) and for handling raw SFC content.

+A collection of **App Extensions** for Quasar Framework, providing enhanced Markdown support for Quasar applications.

 Inspired by [Quasar Framework](https://quasar.dev) documentation and [mdit-vue](https://github.com/mdit-vue/mdit-vue), this project aims to provide a comprehensive set of tools for working with Markdown content.